Kelly Ripa Says Goodbye To Daughter Lola Consuelos While Lamenting Her Increasingly ‘Empty Nest’

-Kelly Ripa seemed to hold onto her daughter for a very long time in an Instagram snap the talk show host shared on August 25.
-Although Lola Consuelos was merely headed to college in the same city in which she grew up.
+Kelly Ripa seemed to hold on to her daughter for a very long time in an Instagram snap the talk show host shared on August 25.
+Although, Lola Consuelos was merely headed to college in the same city in which she grew up.

 Headed less than five miles from her family’s Manhattan home, the New York University freshman had still literally left the nest.
-This meant that, in turn, the 18-year-old, left the place where she grew up forlornly empty as far as her 48-year-old mom was concerned.
+This meant that, in turn, the 18-year-old left the place where she grew up forlornly empty as far as her 48-year-old mom was concerned.

 Kelly’s followers felt sorry for her.
 Within one hour of her Sunday upload being shared, more than 23,000 fans liked her latest social media share while at the same time disliking the fact that the much-loved teenager was about to leave the fold.

-“Bittersweet, but good luck to her!” remarked Daniel Daw Kim, the Korean-American actor who is a friend of Kelly’s.
+“Bittersweet, but good luck to her!” remarked Daniel Day Kim, the Korean-American actor who is a friend of Kelly’s.

 Another friend, CNN’s veteran anchor, Anderson Cooper, was totally upbeat about the situation.
 In fact, he explored a solution to his buddy’s problem regarding just having one child out of her three still living at home.